 The MFA can be completed in a year working full time or on a part-time basis.
 Entry for this degree is normally achieved by completion of a BFA (Hons) degree or its equivalent qualification and experience, one year of postgraduate study from another institution with work of a sufficiently high standard or having work and experience which meet the expectations and standards for entry to the degree.
 Applicants also need a proposal of work to be undertaken and examples of studio practice.

-See the Course Information website for more details about studying Fine Arts.
+See the Course Information website for more details about studying Fine Arts, or contact the Fine Arts Postgraduate Co-ordinator for more information.

 Explore the full list of courses offered in